-MoDOT has improved more than \$27.9 million of deficient Americans with Disabilities Act facilities in the right of way since 2008.
-However, additional work totaling more than \$123.4 million is necessary to complete the 2010 ADA Transition Plan inventory by the August 2027 target date.
+MoDOT has improved more than \$29.6 million of deficient Americans with Disabilities Act facilities in the right of way since 2008.
+However, additional work totaling more than \$121.7 million is necessary to complete the 2010 ADA Transition Plan inventory by the August 2027 target date.
 To meet the commitment of the Missouri Highways and Transportation Commission (MHTC), MoDOT needs to be completing more than \$13 million of improvements each year until 2027.

-So far in 2017, MoDOT completed \$3,550,080 in ADA improvements.
-Projecting this amount forward gives an annual improvement of only \$5.9 million - well below the annual pace needed to complete the required ADA improvements as promised.
+In 2017, MoDOT completed only \$4.4 million in ADA improvements.
+This amount is well below the annual pace needed to complete the required ADA improvements as promised.
 Significant improvement in performance is necessary for MoDOT to be able to complete the ADA Transition Plan by August 2027.

 In February 2016, the MHTC included money in the 2017-2021 State Transportation Improvement Plan for funding ADA Transition Plan improvements.
 This \$5 million per year funding is in addition to \$8.5 million per year of Transportation Alternatives Program funding dedicated to the ADA work on the state highway system.
-Missouri now has a dedicated funding source of \$13.5 million per year toward completion of the ADA Transition Plan.
-The spending target for this measure is currently set at \$15 million annually because not all work funded in this category is for work specifically listed in the ADA Transition Plan.
+Missouri now has a dedicated funding source of \$13.5 million per year for use toward completion of the ADA Transition Plan work.
+The spending target for this measure is currently set at \$15 million annually because not all work funded in this category is for work specifically listed in the 2010 ADA Transition Plan.